-'A long way to go': Australians flee as heat, winds fan huge bushfires
+Australia urges quarter of a million to flee as winds fan huge bushfires

-SYDNEY (Reuters) - Australia urged nearly a quarter of a million people to evacuate their homes on Friday and prepared military backup as soaring temperatures and erratic winds fanned bushfires across the east coast.
+SYDNEY (Reuters) - Australia urged nearly a quarter of a million people to evacuate their homes on Friday and prepared military backup as authorities said the next few hours could be “very, very challenging” even as rain poured down in some parts.

-Fire conditions are expected to become extreme later in the day in several places, accompanied by high winds, threatening to further fuel flames that have already left thousands homeless.

-In the alpine region on the border of the southeastern states of Victoria and New South Wales, two fires were poised to merge and create a blaze over almost 600,000 hectares (1.5 million acres).

-“With so much fire in the landscape, we are going to continue to see fires getting a run on, fires flaring up, for weeks to come,” Daniel Andrews, the premier of Victoria, told a televised briefing.
+Defense personnel stood ready to move to bushfire grounds if conditions became extreme, Prime Minister Scott Morrison told reporters, as soaring temperatures and erratic winds create dangerous conditions.

-“Even with rain in Melbourne, even with forecast better conditions next week, there is a long way to go in what has been an unprecedented fire event...and, of course, we know that we have many weeks of the fire season to run.”
+“Even with rain in Melbourne, even with forecast better conditions next week, there is a long way to go in what has been an unprecedented fire event...and, of course, we know that we have many weeks of the fire season to run,” Daniel Andrews, the premier of Victoria, told a televised briefing.

-He urged residents to stay on high alert and leave the community “if you are told to”.
+While the winds are expected to move through by Saturday morning, Andrews urged residents to stay on high alert and leave the community “if you are told to”.

 Authorities sent emergency texts to 240,000 people in Victoria, telling them to leave.
 People in high-risk regions in New South Wales and South Australia were also urged to think about leaving, but officials did not say how many.